IDMNYU/DM-1123-VFS-FA17-SEEGERS/class_exercises/dm1123_class_exercise_typefaces.md

 *Post to the class Slack in the #exercise-typefaces channel*

+* **Choose a typeface that you find interesting, it could be your favorite, or one you've come across and want to investigate further**
 * **List the typeface’s family (you can consult http://thinkingwithtype.com):**
   * serif
   * sans serif